vankejan/camunda-secrets-poc/README.md

 Add a script task with javascript (either inline or external):

 ```
- * Load Secrets Json File and returns a specific password
+ * Load Passwords Json File and returns a specific password
  *
  * @param string key The json property key that the password is stored.
 Currently only single level json is supported.
  * @param string secretsEnv The Env Variable name that the JSON is stored in using Docker Secrets